huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ### Lost or missing VPN passphrase

 Your **`VPN passphrase`** is stored on your local computer and used to decrypt your VPN certificate before connection.
-From time to time your local password keychain may update or otherwise render this passphrase inaccessible.
+From time to time your local password Keychain may update or otherwise render this passphrase inaccessible.
 You will need a new VPN certificate from us and then [reconfigure your VPN](/do-science/lab-access/configure-vpn/#_2-2-setup-the-vpn-profile)  if this happens.
 Order your VPN certificate reset in our [service desk](/do-science/service-desk/#vpn-certificate-reset).